PTW-TUDa/eta_utility/docs/eta_x/envs.rst

 ===============
 The environments implemented in *eta_x* are subclasses `OpenAI gym environments
 <https://gym.openai.com/docs/#environments>`_.
 The *eta_x* environments are provided as abstract classes which
 must be subclassed to create useful implementations.
-For the specific use cases they are intended for these base classes make the creation of new environments much easier.
+For the specific use cases they are intended for, these base classes make the creation of new environments much easier.

 The most important concept to understand when working with the *eta_x* environments is the handling and configuration of the environment state.
 The state is represented by StateVar objects which each correspond to one variable of the environment.
 All StateVar objects of an environment are combined into the StateConfig object.
-From the StateConfig object we can determine most other aspects of the environment such as for example the observation space and action space.
+From the StateConfig object we can determine most other aspects of the environment, such as for example the observation space and action space.
 The OpenAI documentation provides more information about `Spaces <https://gym.openai.com/docs/#spaces>`_.

 When using the *ETAx* class for your optimization runs, the parameters required for environment instantiation must